Accounting and Finance

-We provide a rigorous training in accounting and finance but we also offer a range of optional units across accounting, finance and management enabling you to tailor your degree to reflect your career ambitions.
+We provide a rigorous training in accounting and finance and offer a range of optional units across accounting, finance, economics and management, enabling you to tailor your degree to reflect your career ambitions.
 We offer fully integrated degrees in accounting and finance, accounting and management, and economics and accounting.

 The school is friendly and supportive yet large enough to offer an international experience.
 As one of the UK's major centres for financial services, Bristol offers plenty of opportunities for those wanting to work in the sector.
 We have strong links with accounting and consultancy firms who support our students with careers guidance, mentoring and professional skills development.

-*The Department of Management and Department of Accounting and Finance were together ranked sixth in the UK for research impact in analysis of REF 2014 by Times Higher Education, see About the School for further information.
+*The Department of Accounting and Finance and the Department of Management were together ranked sixth in the UK for research impact in analysis of REF 2014 by Times Higher Education, see About the School for further information.

 What kind of student would this course suit?